|

 This gave me an extra will power to try to succeed, and I’m still that way under

 pressure and a challenge I’m at my best.
+Q: Some people think going to Hong Kong

 or China to train is highly necessary to fully develop yourself in the arts, do

+you share this point of view?
 A:I think that the origin or nationality of

 an instructor doesn’t matter!
 It matters that if the instructor has a good